 - Let rest 5 to 10 minutes.
 Serve additional Parmesan cheese at the table.

-TO FREEZE: Assemble, cool, wrap tightly.
-Allow to thaw at least 24-48 hours in refrigerator.
+FREEZER-FRIENDLY: Assemble, cool, wrap tightly.
+Allow to thaw at least 24-48 hours in the refrigerator.
 Bake per instructions before serving.